anikethchavare/Elvvo/README.md

 ## What is Elvvo?

-Elvvo is an all-in-one traffic solution that changes its traffic lights according to traffic density.
-Some other features of Elvvo are:
+Elvvo is an interactive and smart traffic management app.
+It's also an all-in-one traffic solution.
+Some features include:

-- It determines the speed of vehicles in a given video.
-A video is loaded and the speed of each vehicle is calculated and the speed (in km/h) will be written in white text right above the vehicle.
-- There are many license plate images.
-So, Elvvo can process that image and return the license number as a String.
-Then, you can add a crime or fine to that number and it creates separate JSON files in ```data/crime```.
+- It determines and extracts license plate numbers from images and returns them as a string.
-- It changes the lights according to the traffic density as given in the images which are randomly selected by the program.
-The program randomly selects images, calculates the traffic density, and says whether it has low, high, or very high traffic.
+- It detects vehicles in images and videos and returns the count of vehicles detected.
+According to the count, it says whether the traffic density is low, high, or very high.
+- It can detect people in images and videos.
+- You can manage traffic offenses committed by drivers with a simple UI.

+## How to Use It?

+Download or clone the repository locally and store it in a sigle directory.

+To use the **MySQL** version, run the `server.py` file present in the `MySQL` folder.
+To use the **Web Storage** version, run the `server.py` file present in the `Web Storage` folder.

+Once done, open your preferred browser and visit `http://localhost:7777`.
+You can play with Elvvo now!

-## What is BorderHacks2021?
+## What was BorderHacks2021?

-BorderHacks is a 36-hour online hackathon hosted by Aislyn Laurent and is sponsored by many companies.
+BorderHacks was a 36-hour online hackathon hosted by Aislyn Laurent and was sponsored by many companies.
 This is their [link](https://www.borderhacks2021.devpost.com).

+After the hackathon ended, I worked on this project even more and came up with the good-looking UI and integrated the project with MySQL and Web Storage.

-One more thing, I couldn't possibly work on this project without the support from my school "Alpine Public School".
-Their website is [this](https://alpinepublicschool.com).
-My school is the one that got me the equipment I needed to complete my project, and without them, I don't think I could've participated in this hackathon.
+I couldn't have possibly worked on this project without the support from my school.
+My school helped me with the equipment required to complete my project.

-## Inspiration

-I just wanted to create something that helps improve traffic flow in major cities.
-Then, I got the idea of creating Elvvo, an all-in-one traffic solution that helps you to automatically change the lights according to the traffic density.

-It also has other features like determining the speed of vehicles or storing criminal data on vehicles using their license number.

 ## Technologies Used

-This application is purely written in Python.
-For the main GUI, I used PyQt5.
-For the images and videos, I downloaded those and used them in the programs.
-For the criminal records, I used JSON to store the license numbers, list of crimes, and the fine.
+This application is written in HTML, CSS, JavaScript, and Python.
+I used HTML, CSS, and JS for the front-end and Python for the back-end.
+I used sample images and videos (found online) to demonstrate and test my project.
+For the criminal database, I used MySQL and Web Storage.

 For the computer vision and OCR (Optical Character Recognition), I used OpenCV and PyTesseract (TesseractOCR) respectively.

 The technologies used in making this project are:

+- HTML
+- CSS
+- JavaScript
-* Python (PyQt5, Core)
+- Python
-* Managing JSON Files with Python
+- MySQL and Web Storage (LocalStorage)
+- OpenCV and PyTesseract (Computer Vision and OCR)
-* API Requests (GET)
+- API Requests (REST)
-* Raspberry Pi
-* Managing External Hardware on Raspberry Pi
-* Computer Vision (OpenCV)
-* Optical Character Recognition (OCR - PyTesseract)

-## All the Libraries Used

-I have used many libraries which are:
-* RPi.GPIO
-* time
-* sys
-* PyQt5
-* atexit
-* requests
-* json
-* cv2
-* threading
-* dlib
-* math
-* random
-* os
-* typing
-* imutils
-* numpy
-* pytesseract

 ## Challenges I Ran Into

-There were a lot of challenges that I ran into.
-One was to download all the images and videos.
-Most of the media that I downloaded were either corrupt or not compatible with the program.
-It at least took me 2 hours to find the proper media that I needed.
+The first one was to download the appropriate images and videos which were compatible with the program.
+Most of the files downloaded were corrupt or incompatible with the program.

-When I developed the 'Speed' functionality, it was not quite fetching the speeds of every passing vehicle.
-So, it took me a lot of time to find correct pre-trained models of these cars and add them to the programs.

-The last challenge was to add the data to the JSON files and try to modify/edit the data because, in the beginning, I was planning to put all the data in one JSON file itself, but then I got the idea to create different JSON files for different license numbers.
-Also, there was something wrong with the configuration of my raspberry pi, so I had to do the whole thing again from scratch (but I had backed up all the code on my laptop).

-## Accomplishments I'm Proud Of

-I was successfully getting the traffic density data to finish my program.
-I was also proud when I finally finished extracting the license numbers and trying to get the speed of the vehicles.

-## What I Learned

-I learned how computer vision works (OpenCV) and OCR (TesseractOCR).
-I also learned how to manage JSON data and create Python GUI's.
+The second one was to find the correct pre-trained models to detect the vehicles and people.

-## What's Next for Elvoo
+## What's Next for Elvvo

-Well, this is just a prototype and I may include more features like catching the speed of the vehicles through a camera or accurately identifying the license number and traffic density on an actual street.
-One thing I am actually looking forward to is to create a database with license numbers, the vehicle's owner's email, name, address, etc. and try to send reminders/alerts through emails/SMS if that person got a ticket or a fine, or if they paid one already.
-It's something like getting personalized alerts.
+I may include more features in the coming future like fetching the real-time speed of vehicles in a video and accurately extracting the license plate numbers from the provided images.

+I am looking forward to develop a database with the license plate numbers and the vehicle owner's contact information to send them personalized alerts to pay fines for an offense they committed.

 ## External Media

-I just created a PPT on Elvvo.
+When I originally created Elvvo, I made a small PowerPoint presentation for it.
 You can view that [here](https://docs.google.com/presentation/d/1SvfmvYcGw8A6jx_Evs8ZN9_C0nzeWCEY/edit?usp=sharing&ouid=109927448714846827229&rtpof=true&sd=true).

 I also uploaded a demo video on YouTube.
-You can check it out [here](https://youtu.be/38bXPLaae34).
+You can chech that out [here](https://youtu.be/38bXPLaae34).

 You can view my participation certificate [here](https://drive.google.com/file/d/1PbTYM9aNIBi2kesFaR2R-fnhRxQEcvhk).

-## How to Use It?

-Yes, you can download the entire repository and store it in one directory itself.

-You should download all the necessary Python packages and run the `main.py` program to start the GUI.

 ## Changelog